MapleLaker/MapleLaker.github.io/_posts/2017-09-07-News Inspires.md

 ---

 ## What stories news brings
 The media need G points, investors are looking for G point to show outside world.
+People like to see G point story.

 Speculation and publicity begans.